randalltr/randalltr/README.md

 - 👉 [**OSCP-Style Reports for PG Practice + HTB**](https://github.com/randalltr/oscp-pg-practice-writeups)

   *Full OSCP-style pentest reports, enumeration notes, privilege escalation chains, and methodology tracking.
-All part of my dedicated OSCP training pipeline.*
+All part of my dedicated OSCP training pipeline*

 ---

 🎯 **Current Focus & Career Path**

-After completing a master's in cybersecurity and extensive work in AI red teaming, I am now fully focused on building the foundations required for **traditional red team operations**.
+After completing a master's in cybersecurity and extensive work in AI red teaming, I'm now fully invested in building the foundations required for **traditional red team operations**.

-- **OSCP** → Core credential for professional penetration testing
-- **OSCE³** → Long-term goal for advanced offensive security mastery
+- **OSCP** -> the gateway to being taken seriously as an ethical hacker.
+- **OSCE³** -> the long-term north star for deep technical mastery.
-- Daily training across HTB, PG Practice, AD labs, exploit development, and system internals
+- Daily training across HTB, PG Practice, labs, exploit development, and system internals.

-My AI red teaming background complements this path, but my primary direction is **full-spectrum offensive security**.
+My AI red teaming background is a strength, but my future is in full-spectrum offensive security.

----

-🧠 **Focus Areas**
-- Traditional Red Teaming & OSCP/OSCE³ Preparation
-- Active Directory Attacks & Lateral Movement
-- Web Application & Network Penetration Testing
-- Privilege Escalation & Post-Exploitation
-- AI Red Teaming (secondary focus)

 ---